tk-notes/lucas-meier-blog/content/posts/2021/07/introducing_nuntius/index.md

 system.

 The rough idea of how the application works is simple.
-Two users know eachother by their identity key, so they can perform an exchange, deriving a shared secret.
-They can then use that secret to encrypt their communication.
+Two users know each other by their identity key, so they can perform an exchange, deriving a shared secret.
+They then use that secret to encrypt their communication.
 Signal throws a twist in both the exchange, and the encryption.
 They use a more complicated exchange system, to reduce the security load on the long-lived